 "Charley Horse" is the colloquial term used for muscle cramps.
 You know...those excruciating spasms that stop you in your tracks or force you to leap out of bed, Superman style!

 But when is a muscle cramp more than just a muscle cramp?
 What symptoms should you worry about?
 When should you get checked by a doctor?
 We've put together some information to make you a bit wiser about your cramps and to help you get back on your horse quickly...so to speak!

 The Hard Working Life Of A Muscle

 We have more than 600 muscles in our body.
-Muscles pump our blood, help us digest food, focus our eyes, and allow us to walk, talk, kick a ball and generally exist as a human.
+Muscles pump our blood around our body, help us digest food, focus our eyes, and allow us to walk, talk, kick a ball and generally exist as a human.

-The muscles we can control are our skeletal muscles.
-Muscles we can't control are our smooth and cardiac muscles, such as those of our digestive tract and heart.
+The muscles under our conscious control are our skeletal muscles.
+Muscles that are out of our conscious control are our smooth and cardiac muscles, such as those in our digestive tract and heart.

 Any Muscle Can Cramp

 Technically, muscle cramps can occur in any muscle, in any part of the body.
 Conditions such as diarrhea can cause stomach cramps, period pain is caused by cramps in the uterus, asthma is caused by a spasming or cramping of our breathing tubes.

 But our focus for this slideshow is on cramps that occur in the muscles of our musculoskeletal system.
 The ones that move our joints and work with our bones to give us power and strength.
 The ones responsible for those leg cramps in the middle of the night, in the swimming pool, or on the soccer field.
 The ones supposedly under our voluntary control.

 When A Muscle Normally Under Our Control Behaves Badly